Importing orders in PitneyShip or PitneyShip Pro

 1. From the Home screen or the Shipping & Mailing menu, select Ship Orders.

-2. Select Import .csv.
+2. Select Upload File

 4. Select Download your carrier, sub-carrier accounts and service level values for reference to download a file showing your carrier, sub-carrier accounts, and service level values.
 Use the information from this file to fill in the Carrier, Sub-Carrier Accounts and Service Level fields in the shipment template.

-6. Select Browse and select your CSV file.
+6. Select Browse and select your file.

 8. Select Continue.